How Much Does a Dachshund Cost?

 Veterinary Care

 Routine veterinary care for Dachshunds costs $260–$650 per year.
 This covers annual check-ups, vaccinations, and preventative treatments.
-Dachshunds are generally healthy but can be prone to high risk of back (ivdd) problems.
+Dachshunds are prone to joint and spinal issues, which may require ongoing supplements, medications, or even surgical intervention.
 Unexpected emergencies can add thousands in a single visit.

 Pet Insurance